 More great dining and shopping can be found to the south of Aliomanu in Kapaa town there are dozens of restaurants, boutique shops and two large supermarkets.

 For exceptional Japanese food try Kintaro, a family-run establishment and long-time local favorite restaurant for kids as well as adults.
 Kintaro's impressive sushi bar, tasteful decor, air conditioning and soft, Japanese music create a relaxed atmosphere.
 They offer the finest fresh Island fish cooked to be tender and juicy perfection, or enjoy the melt-in-your-mouth thin slices of sashimi.
 Make sure to try Kintaro's signature crispy fried won tons which are made in the owner's shop next door.

-A rental car is recommended when staying in our Aliomanu vacation rentals so you can explore the nearby beaches and towns as well as the scenic north shore, Poipu Resort and Waimea Canyon.
+Getting Around A rental car is recommended when staying in our Aliomanu vacation rentals so you can explore the nearby beaches and towns as well as the scenic north shore, Poipu Resort and Waimea Canyon.

 A Bit of History Enriches your Aliomanu Vacation

 When you first step foot in your Kauai vacation property, its not uncommon to feel like youve been transported to another place and time.
 Things slow down and everything seems a little simpler.
 You relax for a bit, but eventually youve got to return to your regular life and leave behind the sandy beaches and golden sun of Hawaii.
 While this certainly sounds nice, a vacation can be so much more enriching when you can bring something back with you.
 No, not a souvenir, but rather a little slice of the history of your vacation destination.